-Elgato Thunderbolt Dock review
+Elgato Thunderbolt Dock full review

 Elgato’s dock is not the first Thunderbolt expansion dock to appear, yet thanks to some added attention to detail it might well now be the best.

 One cable from your MacBook to provide all your connection needs.
 That’s one of several very good reasons to invest in a Thunderbolt dock such as the plainly named Elgato Thunderbolt Dock.
 By wiring one Thunderbolt cable from Mac to dock unit, you here gain three more USB 3.0 ports, gigabit ethernet, an HDMI video port, along with analogue audio in and out on two 3.5 mm minijacks.